cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 Payment handling is implemented by having your keeper hold wagers **in escrow** while the game is being played.
 The `bank` module has functions to transfer tokens from any account to your module and vice-versa.

-Alternatively, your keeper could burn tokens when playing and mint them again when paying out.
+Alternatively, your keeper could burn tokens instead of keeping them in escrow and mint them again when paying out.
 However, this makes your blockchain's total supply _falsely_ fluctuate.
 Additionally, this burning and minting may prove questionable when you later introduce IBC tokens.

 <HighlightBox type="best-practice">